If you are interested in participating in any project, please contact the project lead or look for them at one of our monthly meetups!

 Outreach includes participating in hackathon and workshop events, presenting in various technology fora, and meeting with commercial, non-profit, and government organizations that might benefit from using TTN.
-In addition, the group will recommend hardware and offer direct on-site support to people who want to deploy a gateway.
+In addition, the group recommends hardware, software and cloud solutions, and offer direct on-site support to people who want to deploy devices or a gateway.

-A system supporting the deployment, monitoring, and maintenance of a fleet of Multitech Conduit and Conduit AP gateways.
-As part of deploying hundreds of gateways to cover NYC and Ithaca regions of New York State, the group plans to offer management of those gateways as a service to gateway owners.
-The system uses the Ansible Configuration Management tool to drive gateway configuration, an SSH jumphost to enable secure remote access and a monitoring tool to send alerts on gateway status changes.
+A system supporting the deployment, monitoring, and maintenance of a fleet of Multi-Tech Conduit and Conduit AP gateways.
+As part of deploying hundreds of gateways to cover NYC and Ithaca regions of New York State, the group manages these gateways as a service to gateway owners.
+The system uses the Ansible Configuration Management tool to drive gateway configuration, an SSH jumphost to enable secure remote access.

 TTN-NY as an organization needs legal structure, accounting, and governance.
 It also needs to be present on the Web and social media in order to be found by people looking for LoraWAN support in NYC.
 We recently completed official registration as a 501(c)3, meaning that now we can accept tax deductable donations.

-The LMiC (LoRa-Mac in C) library came from IBM and is hosted here: https://github.com/matthijskooijman/arduino-lmic.
+The LMIC (LoRa-Mac in C) library came from IBM; the initial port to Arduino was done in Europe by Matthijs Kooijman, and is hosted here: https://github.com/matthijskooijman/arduino-lmic.
 When the team at TTN-NY first started building Arduino nodes, they discovered many missing features related to operating within the US band plan.
-Frank made an effort to submit merge requests back upstream but Matthijs has been slow to respond.
-Recent changes have not been converted to PRs.
-Terry forked the things-nyc repo and made even more extensive changes to support his Catena boards, including adding all global band plans.
-His repo is now our recommended LMiC library.
+Frank started the things-nyc repo; then Terry forked the things-nyc repo and made even more extensive changes to support MCCI’s Catena boards, including adding all global band plans and doing extensive testing and bug fixing.
+His repo is now the offical home of Arduino LMIC for worldwide use.

-The Manhattan Borough President, Gale Brewer, is a vocal advocate for building Smart City infrastructure in an open way that encourages innovation.
-TTN-NY is building LoRa node with GPS that will be installed in Gale’s primary vehicle.
-The Manhattan Borough President will thereby be actively participating in the development of a TTN coverage map as she conducts her business around the city.
+Councilwoman Gale Brewer, Manhattan Borough President from 2014 to 2021, is a vocal advocate for building Smart City infrastructure in an open way that encourages innovation.
+TTN-NY built a LoRa node with GPS to be installed in Gale’s primary vehicle, so she could participate in the development of a TTN coverage map as she conducts her business around the city.

 As part of the Harlem Heat Project, Brian has deployed a number of off-the-shelf sensors to measure indoor temperatures in the city.
 He would like to collect data from the sensors via TTN.
 However, he would like to avoid having to visit the sensors to replace batteries every two weeks.